Remote Design Research for COVID-19

 In December 2019 Nomat undertook a multi country 36 participants remote usability project for Xero which included prototype testing on desktop and mobile, note taking was conducted remotely with international staff viewing sessions in real-time and collaboration the capture of insights via reframer.

-In 2019 Nomat undertook a number of IA research and design project for a major Australian retailer which included unmoderated remote user testing, online card sorting and online tree testing plus design and validation activities.
+Nomat has undertaken a number of IA research and design project for a major Australian retailer which included unmoderated remote user testing, online card sorting and online tree testing plus design and validation activities.
 The impact of our work was a significant increase in sales online.